 The project does not impact visual resources, community character, or coastal access, nor will it prejudice the completion of an LCP consistent with the Coastal Act.
-Therefore, the project is consistent
+Therefore, the project is consistent with the policies of Chapter 3 of the Coastal Act.

-California Coastal Commission November 14, 2001 Meeting in Los Angeles Staff: Mike Watson Approved by: C. F.Z.
-N/25/01 F:\Central Coast\STAFF REPORTS\2.
-CCC Meeting Packet\01\11\3-01-083 Duchesne& Hamilton.doc with the policies of Chapter 3 of the Coastal Act.
+California Coastal Commission January, 2002 Meeting in Los Angeles Staff: Mike Watson Approved by: (2.7.2.
+12/1/0) G:\Central Coast\STAFF REPORTS\2.
+CCC Meeting Packet\02\01\3-01-075 Anderson SFD remodel.doc